asha-saini06/java-refresher-notes/Notes.md

 ❓ **Which platform is best for beginners?**
 ▶ Heroku or App Engine, because they minimize infrastructure concerns and let you focus on application behavior.

+❓ **Why does Heroku not allow fixed ports?**
+▶ Heroku runs apps behind a router.
+Each app instance is dynamically assigned a port, so hardcoding ports breaks routing.

+❓ **Why is EC2 harder than Heroku?**
+▶ EC2 gives raw machines.
+You manage OS, Java, Tomcat, security, updates, and scaling manually.

+❓ **Why is PaaS preferred for beginners?**
+▶ It removes infrastructure complexity, letting you focus on application behavior rather than server management.

+❓ **Why must cloud apps be restart-safe?**
+▶ Cloud instances can restart anytime for scaling or maintenance.
+Apps must not depend on local state.